-Our goal is to give our students every opportunity and tools to succeed.
+Our goal is to give our students every opportunity, and the tools to succeed.
 We accomplish this by including a mentorship program with Word Press professionals.
-Through the mentorship program you have the opportunity to ask questions about the training and working in the WP community.
+Through the mentorship program you have the opportunity to ask questions about the training, and working in the WP community.

 Each year over 200,000 service members transition out of the military.
 This map provides some useful state-specific data reflecting the total number of personnel who are projected to separate from a given state.

-The DoD SkillBridge program is an opportunity for active-duty service members to gain valuable civilian work experience with DOI during their last 180 days of service.
+The Department of Defence (DoD) SkillBridge program is an opportunity for active-duty service members to gain valuable civilian work experience with DOI during their last 180 days of service.
 SkillBridge connects service members with DOI components in real-world job experiences.
 DOI welcomes SkillBridge participants for separating service members.

 SkillBridge is a great opportunity for transitioning service members to build their resumes, explore employment interests, develop job skills, and gain valuable federal government work experience that will help them prepare for their adjustment to the workplace.